ELIGIBILITY & TEAM COMPOSITION

 *Please note that if you were a student when you competed in your institution's internal competition, you are still eligible to compete in the Global Final.

 For the Global Final 2021, each team will be asked to submit 2 videos: one for a semi-final round and one for the final round.
+Both videos must be in an Mp4 format.

 In both videos, teams should speak about the World’s Challenge you wish to address, using a PowerPoint presentation for visual support.
 Your presentation should reflect the concepts and principles being discussed through visuals and a limited amount of text.
 Video and other multimedia files and links are allowed, within the given time allotted.